-• Final Group Project: Create your own Walking Tour You will work in groups assigned by your section TA to design a mini walking tour.
+• Final Group Project: Create your own Walking Tour

+You will work in groups assigned by your section TA to design a mini walking tour.
 Specific directions will be supplied at a later date, but the goal of this assignment is to allow you to creatively apply the concepts and main ideas from the course to the built environment of Madison.

-• Exams
+Exams

 There are two in-class exams in this class.
-They are short answer, blue book exams.
+They are half multiple choice and half short essay answer.
 The first exam will ask you to apply major course concepts covered so far to what you observed on the State Street tour and other course activities/materials.
 The second exam will have the same format, but will cover the Park Street Tour and additional course material covered since the first exam.
 It is cumulative, meaning that it will re-visit some of the material you were tested on in Exam 1.